Hockey Gods

 Through his work and community spirit, Dutton played a major role in helping Calgary and the surrounding area shed its rural image in the 25 years following World War II.

 Dutton's legacy endures in the city that embraced him when he felt Hockey had not.
 Thirty minutes west of downtown Calgary local teams compete at Red Dutton Arena, opened in 1970.
 The best defenseman in Canada West University Hockey annually receives the Mervyn "Red" Dutton Trophy.
-In the concourse of the old Corral one framed picture shows Dutton standing with the Stanley Cup, surrounded by fellow executives such as Ross, Smythe and King Clancy.
+In the concourse of the old Corral one framed picture shows Dutton standing with the Stanley Cup, surrounded by fellow executives such as Art Ross, Conn Smythe and King Clancy.

 Across the street at Scotiabank Saddledome, where the Flames moved in 1983, fans can visit a sports bar named Dutton's Lounge.